yxuco/fabric-operation/service/README.md

 The above sequence of commands created a Fabric network from scratch, and deployed a sample chaincode `mycc` to a test channel `mychannel`.

 ## Start gateway service
-Use the following commands to start a Kubernetes POD to run the gateway service on Mac `docker-desktop`:
+Use the following commands to start 2 Kubernetes PODs to run the gateway service on Mac `docker-desktop`:
 ```
 cd ../service
-./gateway.sh config
 ./gateway.sh start
 ```
-This command started 2 gateway `PODs`, and the gateway service listens REST requests on a `NodePort`: `30081`.
-It currently supports only local Kubernetes on Mac, but will soon support Kubernetes of the 3 major cloud service providers.
+On a Mac, this gateway service listens to REST requests on a `NodePort`: `30081`.
+You can also run the service on a cloud provider.
+The scripts support [AWS](../aws), [Azure](../az), and [GCP](../gcp).
+Click one of the links to see how easy it is to start a Hyperledger Fabric network in the cloud, and expose the blockchain as a public service via this `gateway service`.

 ## Invoke Fabric transactions using Swagger-UI
-Open the Swagger UI in Chrome web browser: [http://localhost:30081/swagger](http://localhost:30081/swagger).
+Open the Swagger UI in Chrome web-browser: [http://localhost:30081/swagger](http://localhost:30081/swagger).

 It defines 2 REST APIs:
 * **Connection**, which creates or finds a Fabric network connection, and returns the connection-ID.